 Pilates 101: Everything First-Timers Need to Know About Pilates

-So, what else is there?
-To go from sedentary to master of your own mind and body, Pilates teaches you how to:
+Now’s the time to go from sedentary to master of your own mind and body!
+At Pilates Plus Singapore, you’ll get to:

 Manage your body, and mobilise your energy.